Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 However, The Association of Graduate Careers Advisory Services (AGCAS) 2021/22 survey reports that for History graduates to earn a salary closer to the average earnings for all subjects, they’ll have to proceed to further education.

-So if you’re passionate about History and you’re willing to proceed to further education if it means increasing your salary, then taking a history degree is worth it!
+So if you’re passionate about History and are willing to proceed to further education, if it means increasing your salary, then taking a history degree is worth it!

 Where Should I Study History in the UK?